divya-nayan/LLM-Chatbot/README.md

 - Python 3.11+
 - Node.js 18+
 - Docker and Docker Compose (for containerized deployment)
-- Groq API Key (get free at https://console.groq.com)
+- AI API Key (obtain from your AI provider)
 - Redis (optional, for caching)
 - Tesseract OCR (for image text extraction)